 Just prior to lockdown HAIM had a string of gigs lined up and a festival date at Latitude.
 Then on comes a virus and cancels them all.
-Three months later and we have one of the best new albums of the year and what is set to be one of the gigs of 2021 when the band get to Cardiff.
+Three months later and we have one of the best new albums and what is set to be one of the gigs of 2022 year when the band get to Cardiff on their rescheduled date.

 If you love Fleetwood Mac, we can tell you will so get HAIM.
 Our favourite description of the bands sound will have to be credited to Aunty BEEB.
 They described the band as “nu-folk-meets-nineties-R&B” and The Guardian said “music that sounds like it was written on a lakeside retreat attended by Stevie Nicks, John Waite and En Vogue.”
 But for us, HAIM are completely unique, and yes we realise adverbs and nouns shouldn’t really work together, but if HAIM can mix it up, then so can we,

 Incredibly, it’s 7 years since the release ‘Days Are Gone’ and their performance at the Glastonbury Festival which really brought them to our attention.
 In fact, that performance earned them a top ranking in BBC’s Sound of 2013 poll, and subsequently a signing with Jay-Z’s Roc Nation management group.